-

 The International College of Management Sydney (ICMS) is located a short ferry ride from Circular Quay in the charming suburb of Manly.
 Overlooking the beach, which is a 10-minute walk away, the campus also offers easy access to the Corso and scenic walks.
 Find out more about why Manly is a great place to study by taking a virtual tour.

 ICSM offers an internationally diverse student population of 1,200 that hail from over 40 countries.
 Moreover, ICMS is well known for a professional focus that balances management and practical learning with a culture of training and entrepreneurialism.
 Students experience this in a variety of opportunities that range from professional attire in class to assisting with public events.
-Take a student video tour to learn more.
+Watch this student video and tour to see more.

 ICMS specializes in business and hospitality.
 Areas of study include business management, event management, hospitality management, international tourism, property management, sports management, retail marketing, marketing and new media, and entrepreneurship.